howardxu4/puzzles/README.md

 ------
 * Two integers N and  M are between [2, 99]
 * There are two smart persons A and B
-* A knows the production of two numbers (N*M)
+* A knows the product of two numbers (N*M)
 * B knows the sum of two numbers (N+M)
 * A ask B: Can you guess out of the two numbers?
 * B looks the sum and answer: I don't know, and you?
-* A looks the production and say: I don't know either.
+* A looks the product and say: I don't know either.
 * B then say: if you don't know, I know.
 * A follows immediatly: if you know then I know.